 From Earth, you can spot several planets with the naked eye.
 They appear as bright stars in the sky, at varying times.
 Sky maps will help you identify these and where and when to look.
 Using a telescope to view planets you’ll get to see more of their details, similarly with binoculars for astronomy.

 Mercury and Venus

 Mars is the second smallest planet in the system.
+It is another terrestrial planet.
 On average, it is 12.5 light minutes from Earth.

-Take your time and with a 3–8″ telescope you will pick up the rings of Saturn and up to five of its moons.
+With an 8″ telescope you might get to see up to five of its moons.
 With the larger telescopes in this range, you may even see on a good night, Cassini’s Division, which is a black circle appearing between Saturn’s A and B rings.

 Uranus and Neptune

 Of our solar system planets, these are farthest from Earth.
 They are not visible with the naked eye.
 They will appear as specks through the telescope.
 With decent magnification, they may appear as disks and you may detect some color, such as a pale blue or greenish color.

 Through a telescope fitted with proper solar filters, you can watch the progress of a solar eclipse or sunspot activity.
 But NEVER look at the Sun without solar filters as you risk permanent damage to your eyes.